 Pursuant to the Charter, our board of directors may only reduce the revised ownership limit for an Excepted Holder (i) with the written consent of such Excepted Holder, or (ii) pursuant to the terms and conditions of the agreements and undertakings entered into with such Excepted Holder in connection with the establishment of the revised ownership limit for that Excepted Holder.
 Notwithstanding the foregoing, our board of directors also may reduce the revised ownership limit then applicable to one or more particular Excepted Holders if such reduction is, in the judgment of the board of directors, in its sole discretion, necessary or advisable in enabling us to maintain its qualification as a REIT or is otherwise in our best interest.
-Any such decreased stock ownership limit, however, will not apply to any person whose percentage ownership of our capital stock or any class or series of capital stock, as the case may be, is in excess of such decreased stock ownership limit.
-Until such a person's percentage ownership of our capital stock or any class or series of capital stock, as the case may be, equals or falls below such decreased stock ownership limit.
-Until such a person's percentage ownership of our capital stock or any class or series of capital stock, as the case may be, will be in violation of the decreased stock ownership limit.
+Any such decreased stock ownership limit, however, will not apply to any person whose percentage ownership of our capital stock or any class or series of capital stock, as the case may be, is in excess of such decreased stock ownership limit until that person's percentage ownership of our capital stock or any class or series of capital stock ownership limit.
+Until such a person's percentage ownership of our capital stock or any class or series of capital stock, as the case may be, falls below such decreased stock ownership limit, any further acquisition of capital stock or any class or series of capital stock, as the case may be, will be in violation of the decreased stock ownership limit.
 The Charter also provides that no such decreased stock ownership limit applicable to any Excepted Holder shall be reduced to a percentage that is less than the stock ownership limit applicable to our stockholders generally.

 The Charter also (i) prohibits any person from beneficially or constructively owning shares of our capital stock that would result in us being "closely held" under Section 856(h) of the Code or otherwise cause us to fail to qualify as a REIT or (ii) any transfer of shares of capital stock if the transfer would result in our capital stock being beneficially owned by fewer than 100 persons.
-In addition, the Charter provides that (i) no person shall beneficially own shares of capital stock to the extent such beneficial ownership of capital stock would result in our failing to qualify as a "domestically controlled qualified investment entity" within the meaning of Section 897(h) of the Code, and (ii) no person shall beneficially own shares of capital stock to the extent such beneficial ownership of capital stock would result in our failing to gapital stock to the extent such beneficial ownership of capital stock would result in our failing to gapital stock to the extent such beneficial ownership of capital stock would result in our failing to gapital stock to the extent such beneficial ownership of capital stock would result in our failing to gapital stock to the extent such beneficial ownership of capital stock would result in our failing to gapital stock to the extent such beneficial ownership of capital stock would result in our being "predominantly held" (within the meaning of Section 856(h)(3)(D) of the Code) by "qualified trusts" (within the meaning of Section 856(h)(3)(E) of the Code).
+In addition, the Charter provides that (i) no person shall beneficially own shares of capital stock to the extent such beneficial ownership of capital stock would result in our failing to qualify as a "domestically controlled qualified investment entity" within the meaning of Section 897(h) of the Code, and (ii) no person shall beneficially own shares of capital stock to the extent such beneficial ownership of capital stock would result in our being "predominantly held" (within the meaning of Section 856(h)(3)(D) of the Code) by "qualified trusts" (within the meaning of Section 856(h)(3)(E) of the Code).